Time: 18:00 - 19:30

 What is the course about?

 This course will keep able flautists practising and playing with others.
-Develop your technique and musicianship tools for playing, and learn new repertoire for solo and ensemble.
+Develop your technique and musicianship, and learn new repertoire for solo and ensemble.

 This is a live online course.
 You will need: